Vidhi0003/Vidhi-Portfolio.github.io/README.md

 - Current Positions:
     - Head Teaching Assistant - Currently, I have been promoted to head teaching assistant.
 I am the point of contact for students and would help them with any issues regarding their grades.
 I lead several lab sections and create slides to aid with understanding.
 I also hold office hours where I help students with their code and help hem think through assignments.

     - Academic Tutor - I tutor for a multitude of different courses in CS as well as multiple coding languages.
 I tutor in C++, C, Python, R, Java, F#, Prolog, and SQL.
+I have also helped sydents with wiring Arduinos and trouobleshooting their programs.
 So far, I have helped over 200 students!
         - The classes I tutor for:
             - Program Design I & II
             - Mathematical Foundations of Computing